jrsacher/jrsacher.github.io/e1b/README.md

 + Homework reminders
   + Start early!
-  + Late work is generally not accepted
+  + Late work may be penalized (see policy in the syllabus)
     + _If there are extenuating circumstances, contact business@cs50.harvard.edu_
-+ No sections/office hours for "Spring Break"
++ No sections/office hours for "Spring Break" (week of 3/13)
 + Questions from the first homework assignment?
 + I'm grading assignment 2 -- hope to have it done this weekend!
 + Other questions or concerns?